DaddyDontStop/s2-fast-restarts/README.md

 Use at your own risk.

-fast restart -> F6,
+fast restart -> F8,
-map restart  -> F8
+map restart  -> F9

 AV may interfere with download (make exception)

 # Known issues
-  - Special Meter indicator does not always appear.
-  - Restarting while players have charged spine in inventory causes depletion logic to be carried over to next game (The Darkest Shore)
-  - Restarting while players are interacting with triggers such as doors may result in a circle in the same position appearing in the next game.
+  - Cons only work if you have at least 1 of them.
+  - Fix UI bugs with map restart

+# Additional features
+  - unique string identifier
+  - unix timestamp